t9kosa/sell-n-buy-stuff-online-API/README.md

 # sell-n-buy-stuff-online-API

+This is a REST API graded Exercise for a OAMK course, Building Cloud Integration that is a part of Advanced Studies of Software Development.

+API design in human readable format can be found in https://exercise1oamk.stoplight.io/docs/sell-n-buy-usedstuff/YXBpOjIyNTkyNDMz-selln-buy-used-stuff.

-the git code is installed to work on heruko: https://sell-n-buy-used-stuff.herokuapp.com/
+The git code is installed to work on heruko: https://sell-n-buy-used-stuff.herokuapp.com/

-if you want to use it for the localhost you have to uncommet the last part in the server.js code where it says localhost:3000
+if you want to use it for the localhost you have to uncomment the last part in the server.js code where it says localhost:3000

-/*LOCALHOST 3000*/
+"" /*LOCALHOST 3000*/
 let serverInstance = null;

 module.exports = {